-Nvidia kicks off 150 talks for 30,000 developers with online-only GTC event March 25 to April 2
+Nvidia kicks off 150 talks for 30,000 developers with online-only GTC event from March 25

 The tough thing is figuring out if conferences are going to be digital for a long period of time, Estes said.

 “The first thing that we did was decide to take as many elements of GTC as we could and get them online,” Estes said.
-“We wanted to make them available to as many people as we could.
+“We wanted to make them available to as many people as we could.”

 There will be 150 posters that attendees and registrants can check out.
-Usually, the posters would be printed out and people could browse them at San Jose convention center.
-But they’re all being converted to online.
+Usually, the posters would be printed out and people would be able to browse them at the convention center.
+But they’re all being converted to be available online.
 Presenters are creating videos to show the tech demos and explain what they’re about.
 Altogether, Nvidia has about 1.8 million registered developers in its developer program.

 “We’re very excited that 30,000 people have signed up,” Estes said.